 Motorcycle License in South DakotaCompare Motorcycle Insurance Rates in 3 Steps

 South Dakota requires anyone who drives a motorcycle on its streets and highways to have a motorcycle license.
 The path to obtain your license depends upon your age, and whether you're new to the state.
 Just find the section that applies to you, and follow along.

 To obtain your license, head to any exam station.
 Make sure to bring your old motorcycle license with you, along with a form of identification.

 The examiner will see if your previous state's licensing requirements meet South Dakota's standards.

 If they do, you'll then be asked to pass a vision test.

-If you pass that, you'll be granted a South Dakota motorcycle license at a cost of $8.
-The license is valid for five years.
-(If you're not a resident of the United States, your license will expire in five years or when your visa ends, whichever comes first.)
+If you pass that, you'll be granted a South Dakota motorcycle license.
+The license is valid for 5 years.

 - Vision―If you need the aid of glasses or contact lenses to pass the test, then you'll need to wear them when driving.
 If you fail the test, your eye doctor will need to complete a vision statement verifying that you see well enough to drive.

 - Knowledge―This test will cover driving rules, procedures, and techniques.
 You should study for this test by reading the Motorcycle Manual.